 The GM diesel was one of the biggest failures of the american automotive industry.

 To my understanding, the 4.3 V-6 diesel ended up being basically fine except that it wasn’t very powerful (and really not powerful enough for the heavier FWD C-body cars).
-However, the earlier diesel V-8 had burned SO much goodwill by then that it was really a lost cause, at in the absence of much higher gas prices, so the V-6 diesel ended up not selling well even in the FWD A-bodies.
+However, the earlier diesel V-8 had burned SO much goodwill by then that it was really a lost cause, at least in the absence of much higher gas prices, so the V-6 diesel ended up not selling well even in the FWD A-bodies.

 The 4.3 diesel was also available in the C-body FWD ’85 Buick Electra, known as the Electra 430.